 1 lb New Potatoes or Fingerling potatoes (about 1/2 of what’s in your share box)

 1 medium summer squash, optional

 2 cups milk

 1 teaspoon salt

 1 Prep: Chop onion and potatoes into small dices (about 1/4 inch).
 Mince garlic.
 Slice kernels of corn cobs.
 Roughly chop tomato.

-2. Saute: Coat the bottom of a heavy soup pot or dutch oven with olive oil.
+2. Sauté: Coat the bottom of a heavy soup pot or Dutch Oven with olive oil.
 Heat and add potatoes and onion.
-Saute until onions are translucent.
+Sauté until onions are translucent.
 Stir in garlic, summer squash, herbs and spices.
 Continue cooking for 2 minutes.

 3. Simmer: Add chicken stock and bring to a simmer, stirring occasionally.
 Simmer for 10-15 minutes, until potatoes are tender.

 4. Blend: Ladle about half of the mixture into a blender and puree.
 Return to pot and stir.
 If you have an immersion blender, leave the blender in the center of the pot and blend until about half done, leaving chunks of potatoes and squash.